Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 - The target takes an extra 2d6 force damage.
 - Choose one creature or object you can see within 30 feet of the target.
 Healing energy flows into the chosen recipient, restoring 2d6 hit points to it.
 - You can use this energy a number of times equal to your Intelligence modifier (minimum of once), but you can do so no more than once on a turn.
-You regain all expended uses when you finish a long rest.
+You regain all expended uses when you finish a Long Rest.

 ## Level 15: Improved Defender